 GCSE History is a popular subject which is enjoyed by pupils.
-Indeed, a number of our pupils have decided to opt for A-Level History in the Sixth Form because they have found the subject so rewarding and enjoyable.
-The GCSE History course gives students grounding in British, European and World history in preparation for progression to the AS and A2 course the department offers.
+Indeed, a good number of students opt for A-Level History in the Sixth Form because they have found the subject so rewarding and enjoyable.
+The GCSE History course gives students grounding in British, European and World history in preparation for progression to the AS and A2 courses.

-All students are encouraged to work to their limits and undertake all the examination papers which lead to grades being awarded ranging from 9-1.
-We aim to challenge all students to ensure they achieve the best grades which they are capable of.
+All students are encouraged to work to their greatest potential and undertake all the examination papers which lead to grades being awarded ranging from 9-1.
+We aim to challenge all students to ensure they achieve the best grades of which they are capable.
 Our department ethos is 'We debate.
 We argue.
 All the time.
 That is what makes a good historian.
 We challenge the conventional.
 We question the accepted view.
 We look for the evidence behind every statement.
 We question the supposed truth, in search of the truth.'
-If you enjoy History you would like to take your studies further and in more depth then you should definitely consider studying History at GCSE.
+If you enjoy History, you would like to take your studies further and in more depth then you should definitely consider studying History at GCSE.
 We aim to open up your eyes to the world around you and the reasons why it is as it is.